d-bl/.github/profile/README.md

 * Beyond GroundForge
   * Configurable printable grids with [Inkscape plugins](https://d-bl.github.io/polar-grids/) or online for [polar grids](https://d-bl.github.io/polar-grids/)
   * Alternative for some of the plugins: SVG links in the Tesselace gallery

+ Licenses vary per project.
+We usualy have GPL, simplified BSD and CC-BY